SSR and Isomorphic Rendering

 </html>

-So, you can use any development language (Go, Java, PHP, Node.js, Python, etc.) and any backend template rendering engine (such as Go's html/template, PHP's Smarty/Twig/Blade, etc.) to embed the isomorphic rendering code structure of ofa.js into the template, thereby achieving SSR.
+So, you can use any development language (Go, Java, PHP, Nodejs, Python, etc.), any backend template rendering engine (such as Go's html/template, PHP's Smarty/Twig/Blade, etc.), and embed the isomorphic rendering code structure of ofa.js into the template to achieve SSR.

 Isomorphic Rendering Template Structure